oblq/Navigator/README.md

 [![Swift4 compatible][Swift4Badge]][Swift4Link]

-**Navigator.swift** allow decoupled navigation in iOS apps by just passing the viewController class type, useful to handle external requests such as deep linking, push notifications or shortcuts (open specific VC from AppDelegate) and/or to simply call functions on VCs not directly accessible.
+**Navigator.swift** allow decoupled navigation in iOS apps, useful to handle external requests such as deep linking, push notifications or shortcuts (open a given viewController from AppDelegate) and/or to simply call funcs on VCs not directly accessible.

 Navigator recursively scan all instantiated view controllers in your view hierarchy looking for the class.Type you're searching for in childs and/or presentedViewController.

-It can then navigate to it using all native container view controllers functions (UITabBarController, UISplitViewController and UINavigationController).
+It can then navigate to it using all native container view controllers methods (UITabBarController, UISplitViewController and UINavigationController).

 NOTE:
 If you use custom containers then you can navigate to them and complete navigation steps in closure, same for not loaded UIViewControllers.